Frenky1988/tipcalculator-flutter/README.md

-Tip calculator made with Flutter
+# Tip calculator built with Flutter